rajenderkumar09/WeatherForecasts/README.md

 6. You might have to change App Signing Settings to run the app on a device.
 6. Tap on trinagle button on the top or press Command + R buttons on the keyboard.
 7. Wait till Xcode comiples and run the app on the selected device/simulator.

+# Improvements Needed/Pendding:
+1. Validations - Show message if user has not given access to location.
+2. Add Some more unit tests
+3. Club weather info date wise for first tab (Current City) and show date in the table section headers.
+4. Search City - Add Left-Right swappable cards for Cities added by user.